gsantopaolo/HoloBasket/README.md

 ![](https://raw.githubusercontent.com/gsantopaolo/HoloBasket/master/0BaseAssets/Images/8.gif)

-*
-Fig. 8 Build Settings*
+*Fig. 8 Build Settings*

 This will open, in the Inspector panel, the Player Settings (Fig. 9)

 ![](https://raw.githubusercontent.com/gsantopaolo/HoloBasket/master/0BaseAssets/Images/9.gif)

-*
-Fig. 9 Player Settings in the Inspector panel*
+*Fig. 9 Player Settings in the Inspector panel*

 Here all the work has already be done HoloToolkit already, you can just have a look, for example, at the Capabilities inside the Publishing Settings and you will notice that needed capabilities are alredy setup

 At this point you only need to check the Quality Settings.
-From the menu bar, select Edit Project Settings  Quality
+From the menu bar, select Edit--> Project Settings --> Quality

 The Quality Settings will open in the Inspector panel, but also here HoloToolkit has already configured everything, namely the quality level, on fastest.

 All we need to do now is start developing our project.

-## Preparing a Scene for Holographic Content
+# <a name="PreparingaSceneforHolographicContent"></a>Preparing a Scene for Holographic Content

 Create a new Scene: File -&gt; New Scene